SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 What that means is optimising their real terms of trade.

-They only condition when the weaker nation cannot optimize it's terms of trade (sacrifice some desired domestic output to get critical imports) is when they are suffering from out-right economic warfare, like Iran or Cuba.
+The only condition when the weaker nation cannot optimize it's terms of trade (sacrifice some desired domestic output to get critical imports) is when they are suffering from out-right economic warfare, like Iran or Cuba.